Has Shiels tarnished his Northern Ireland legacy?

 Let's look at recent Northern Ireland matches under Shiels.
 His side conceded four in 28 minutes against the Lionesses, which is hardly an implosion against a world-class side.

 However NI shipped three in nine minutes against Austria, which ultimately ended their World Cup ambitions, and two in three minutes in February's friendly with Switzerland.
-They also conceded just once against the Faroe Island and Romania.
+They also conceded just once against the Faroe Islands and Romania.

 Prior to entering their full-time programme in January, in the reverse fixture with Austria it was a goal at the end of each half which cost NI dearly.
 Shiels admitted the injury-time equaliser was down to a lack of fitness from the then part-timers.